Charles Rosen: Career as a writer and teacher

 Rosen's career as an author and scholar began only when he had passed the age of 40.
 Nicholas Wroe narrates how he started writing:

 Rosen released his first Chopin recording in 1960.
 It included one of the late nocturnes, opus 62 no 1 ...
 Rosen says he wasn't entirely happy with the recording, but he was even more disappointed with the sleeve note, which described the nocturne as "staggering drunken with the odour of flowers".
 "I had many thoughts about the piece," he says.
 "That was not one of them.
 So I started writing the sleeve notes myself.
 People liked them and after a while a publisher took me to lunch.
 Before he even offered me a drink he said he would publish whatever I'd like to write.
 Eventually it led to many books and articles.
 But to begin with I wrote just to keep nonsense off my record sleeves."

 In 1970 Rosen wrote his first column for The New York Review of Books—a scathing review of the then-current edition of the Harvard Dictionary of Music.
 (Note: Reprinted in Critical Entertainments.)
 His association with the magazine continued for the rest of his life.
 A number of his books collect essays and reviews he wrote for the Review.

 In 1971, Rosen published his first and most famous book, The Classical Style.
 This work was highly successful, winning a National Book Award; and initiated a long series of books.

 At various points in his career Rosen took positions as a university professor.
 His early stint teaching French at MIT is mentioned above.
 His later teaching was in music, in part-time or visiting positions offered to Rosen after he had achieved fame in his scholarly work.
 At Harvard University he held the Charles Eliot Norton Chair of Poetics in 1980/1981; the public lectures he gave there served as the basis of The Romantic Generation.
 He taught one academic quarter per year at the University of Chicago from 1985 to 1996.
-He taught at Stony Brook University starting 1971, the University of Oxford (1988) and the Royal Northern College of Music.
+He taught at Stony Brook University starting in 1971, the University of Oxford (1988) and the Royal Northern College of Music.

 Even after the scholarly phase of his career had set in, Rosen continued to perform as a pianist for the rest of his life.

 He gave his last lecture on April 18, 2012 in the series Music in 21st-Century Society, at the Barry S. Brook Center for Music Research and Documentation of the CUNY Graduate Center.

 Rosen died of cancer on December 9, 2012, in New York City, aged 85.
 His collection of scores and manuscripts was donated to the Music Department of the Graduate Center, City University of New York.